Snapp-Market-Pro/guidelines/Code Style.md

 ### Class defaults

 By default, we don't use `final`.
 For our open source stuff, we assume that all our users know they are responsible for writing tests for any overwritten behaviour.
+This is not a hard and fast rule as there may be cases when final classes are required.

 ### Void return types